sylvaincormier/bittensor-async-api/README.md

 ## Blockchain Integration

-The system connects to the Bittensor testnet and queries real-time blockchain data for dividends.
-For subnet 18, it retrieves all neurons and searches for the specific hotkey to find dividend information.
+The system connects to the Bittensor testnet and queries real-time blockchain data for dividends using AsyncSubtensor with the query_map method to efficiently retrieve taodividendspersubnet data.

 For real blockchain transactions (staking/unstaking), you need: